kleros/archon/docs/index.rst

 archon.js - Ethereum Arbitration Standard API
 =================================

-archon.js is a `web3.js <https://web3js.readthedocs.io/en/1.0/index.html>` backed api that provides functionality for interacting with smart contracts that follow the Arbitration Standard `ERC 792 <https://github.com/ethereum/EIPs/issues/792>` and the related Evidence Standard `ERC TBD`.
+Archon is a javascript library written to make it easy to interact with Arbitrable and Arbitrator contacts.
+In particular, Archon can be used to take care of a lot of the hash validation work that is part of the Evidence Standard (ERC ___).

+Archon can be used with all Arbitrable and Arbitrator contracts that follow the ERC 792 standard and has the functionality to interact with all standardized methods.

+To get up to speed on the standards please reference:

+ERC 792 Arbitration Standard
+ERC ___ Evidence Standard
+Implementation of an Arbitrable Contract Implementation of an Arbitrator Contract

 Contents: